Written 2016, Updated Jan. 2021

 When we misuse the term ‘stalking’, we, and those around us, are less likely to understand, appreciate, and address the seriousness of the situation when someone is actually being stalked (when they are the victim of conduct directed specifically at them that causes them fear).

-Therefore, this January, I challenge you to listen up and politely call people out when they misuse the word.
+Therefore, this January, we challenge you to listen up and politely call people out when they misuse the word.
 You’ll likely be surprised how often you hear it.
-Try, “Maybe there’s a better word?” or “’Stalking’ is a bit extreme in this case.
-Let’s not be dramatic.”
-Or think of your own response.
-This is a simple (though I know it’s challenging!) way to create and spread awareness, understanding, and social change.
+Try, “Maybe there’s a better word?”
+Or, think of your own response.
+This is a simple (though we know it’s challenging!) way to create and spread awareness, understanding, and social change.